 “We recognize that we are in a rapidly changing retail environment, and to be fit for long-term growth, IKEA is transforming in a way that lets us meet our customers where they are,” said Lars Petersson, Country Manager, IKEA Retail U.S. “New York City is the natural choice to open the first city center store – the most vibrant, dynamic city in the US, and the epicenter of retail, business, and culture," reads the statement.

-The new IKEA location, dubbed The IKEA Planning Studio, will open at 999 Third Avenue, NY, NY with a focus on smart solutions for urban living—which we take to mean sofas, tables and other accessories that can actually make it up your crazy walk-up.
+The new IKEA location, dubbed The IKEA Planning Studio, will open on April 15, 2019 at 999 Third Avenue, NY, NY with a focus on smart solutions for urban living—which we take to mean sofas, tables and other accessories that can actually make it up your crazy walk-up.
 Plus, the new IKEA offers home delivery.

 P.S.
 Brooklynites: IKEA notes that the Brooklyn IKEA will be getting a remodel!
 Woohoo!